greendw/AntabGMVA/README.md

 ## Citation
-If you use this program in your publication, please cite ASCL:....
+If you use this program in your publication, please cite ASCL:TBD